wp-erp/wp-erp/readme.txt

   => No. We did not put any limit on anything.
 You can create as much entries as you want.

+**Q.** Does WP ERP support WordPress multisite installation?

+  => No, WP ERP and its add-ons do not support multisite WordPress installation.

 == Changelog ==

 **v1.2.0 -> May 22, 2017**